Hit-Monkey

 Powers and abilities

 Hit-Monkey possesses the normal attributes of an Earth Japanese macaque, which includes superhuman agility and reflexes.
-He is also an expert marksman and martial artist.
+On a basic feats level, this primate physiology granted the subject natural physical attributes that included exceptional biological agility, advanced balance, and quick reflexes far exceeding those of a baseline human.
 (Hit-Monkey v1 #1)

 Notes